Killer coal and other fossil fuels

 Australia ranked 60th of 61 nations in the Climate Change Performance Index of 2015 and, if anything, the actions of the Morrison government of 2018-2022 has further damaged Australia's standing.
 This is a cause for national shame.

-In Australia in 2017 our Liberal coalition government cannot see past the profits that they believe can be made by digging up and burning or exporting millions of tonnes of this killer commodity.
+In Australia in 2017 our Liberal coalition government couldn't see past the profits that they believe can be made by digging up and burning or exporting millions of tonnes of this killer commodity.
 Curiously they manage to ignore or overlook the profits that could be made from clean, sustainable, renewable energy in which Australia could be a world leader.

 As Frank Jotzo, Director, Centre for Climate Economics and Policy, Australian National University, wrote in The Coversation,